 You can also open your app in Studio via Studio Pro.
 Do the following:

-In Studio Pro, open the project in that you want to view in Studio.
+- In Studio Pro, open the app in that you want to view in Studio.

 Click the globe icon in the top right corner (only available if Studio is enabled).